Best Hardwired Home Security Systems in 2025

 Our Experience Testing Ring

-No one makes a better video doorbell than Ring.
-That’s no surprise since Ring actually invented these devices, and the company continues to refine the technology.
-In fact, we were particularly drawn to Ring because it’s one of the few companies that offer a hardwired doorbell.
-You can install it in the spot where your original doorbell was and use the same wiring.
-Attach a Ring chime, and you’re not trading in a doorbell for a camera but upgrading your doorbell to include a camera.
+We were drawn to Ring because it’s one of the few companies that offers a hardwired doorbell.
+You can even install it where your original doorbell was and use the same wiring.
 That’s what we did when we tested the Ring Doorbell Elite.

 Installing the Ring Floodlight Cam

-Our Ring Floodlight Cam also required hardwiring, for which we paid a local electrician to do.
+Our Ring Floodlight Cam also required hardwiring, for which we paid a local electrician.

 Monitoring Options 24/7 professional and DIY